Andinoacara latifrons

 Andinoacara latifrons, the platinum acara, is a species of fish in the family Cichlidae in the order Perciformes, native to the Magdalena, Atrato, Sinú, and San Juan River basins in Colombia.
+The scientific species name is indicative to its looks; latifrons meaning "broad forehead" or "broad front" in Latin.

 Description

 Males can reach a length of 17 cm total in length.
 It has a stocky body with a bluish-grey colouration.
 It has lighter speckles across the scales, with relatively long fins.
 It is similar in appearance to the blue acara.

 Spawning

 The platinum acara spawns several times each year.
-As with most cichlids there are frequent quarrels between partners.
+As with most cichlids there are many frequent quarrels between partners.
 The female cleans a stone carefully and lays eggs on it afterward.
 They are attached to one another, resembling a pearl necklace.
 As they begin to increase in size the stone is completely covered by them.
 The female fans them with her body and pectoral fins.
 Once the fry have emerged and can swim independently they surround their parents in a great shoal.